dataset-ninja/off-road-terrain-for-autonomous-vehicles/ABSTRACT.md

 - gps.csv, which contains the vehicle’s latitute, longitude, altitude, speed, heading, and velocity, taken ∼100 ms apart.
 - record.csv, which contains the vehicle’s latitude, longitude, distance traveled, speed, and altitude, taken 1 second apart.

 2. Roughness labels for images.
-CSVs of the eight potential roughness labels for the subset of images valid for these labeling schemas are included, as described in Section V.
+CSVs of the eight potential roughness labels for the subset of images valid for these labeling schemas are included, as described in Section V in source.
 - labels tsm1.csv contains Labels 1–4.
 - labels tsm2.csv contians Labels 5–8.

 The accelerometer, gyroscope, magnetometer, and GPS CSV files contain system timestamps that represent the relative time since the start of the data collection session, and calculated UTC timestamps.
 The GPS CSV file also contains a UTC timestamp recorded by the sensor, which may not always align with the calculated UTC timestamp due to sensor lags at certain parts in the forest.
 Calibrated readings correspond directly to the x-, y-, and z-axes and are in the conventionally understood units.
 Our data did not contain the calibration factor necessary to calibrate the magnetometer CSV, meaning that the x-, y-, and z-axis readings may not correspond directly to these axes.
 The speed and velocity readings in the GPS CSV file are GPS estimates and are significantly less accurate than the speed readings in the record CSV file, which are recorded from the wheel rotation speed sensor.

 ### Roughness Metric